U.S. Legal System Providers

 - Local rule variations — Each of the 94 bankruptcy court divisions maintains local rules that modify procedural timelines, form requirements, and filing protocols.
 These are catalogued by court name but not reproduced in full within individual entries.

 - Emerging subchapter V case law — Small business bankruptcy under Subchapter V, added by the Small Business Reorganization Act of 2019, has generated a developing body of bankruptcy court opinions not yet uniformly synthesized at the circuit level.
-Entries in this area reflect the statutory text and available published guidance as of the directory's last editorial review.
+Entries in this area reflect the statutory text and available published guidance as of the provider network's last editorial review.

 - Interplay with state exemption schemes — While bankruptcy exemptions at the federal and state level receives dedicated treatment, the 50-state variation in exemption amounts and opt-out status means that state-specific exemption schedules are referenced by structure, not reproduced in full.